moritzschwyzer/tciaclient/README.md

 # TCIA (The Cancer Imaging Archive) Download Client for Python

-> This Python package uses the official TCIA REST API to make downloads from www.cancerimagingarchive.net easier.
+> This Python package uses the official TCIA REST API to enable downloads from www.cancerimagingarchive.net from within Python scripts and Jupyter Notebooks.

-This file will become your README and also the index of your documentation.
+The documentation can be found at https://moritzschwyzer.github.io/tciaclient/.

 ## Install